Monthly Travel Indicators Summary - September 2024

 Airlift

-• Passenger traffic measured by TSA checkpoints continued to grow on a year-over-year basis.
+- Passenger traffic measured by TSA checkpoints continued to show year-over-year growth.

-• Seventy-seven million passengers were screened at TSA checkpoints for the month (+8% YOY).
+- Seventy-two million passengers were screened nationally at TSA checkpoints for the month (+3% YOY).
+Nine million travelers were screened at California airports (+1 YOY).

-• There were 9.2 million non-stop seats to California destinations for the month (-1% YOY).
+- There were 9.6 million non-stop domestic seats to California destinations for the month (+2% YOY).

 Executive Summary International